Kinetic Random-Field Nonreciprocal Ising Model: Model and methods

 $z$ is the coordination number.
 This leads us to, after some approximations, the EFT result

 Here,

-where $F(x) = 1/2[\tanh(x+\tilde{h}) + \tanh(x-\tilde{h})]$ and $D_x = d/dx$.
-The coefficients $A_p^\alpha$ can be calculated using the property $\exp{(aD_x)}g(x) = g(x+a)$ (see the supplemental material).
+where $F(x) = (1/2)[\tanh(x+\tilde{h}) + \tanh(x-\tilde{h})]$ and $D_x = d/dx$.
+The coefficients $A_p^\alpha$ can be calculated using the property $\exp{(aD_x)}g(x) = g(x+a)$ (see Appendix~\ref{Appendix_A}).
 In EFT, correlations between different spins are neglected, and the same-spin correlations are retained \cite{costabile2012phase} (in MFT, all the spin correlations are discarded).
 Thus, EFT gives a better approximation than MFT.

-The steady and time-dependent order is characterised via the synchronisation amplitude $R$ and an angular momentum like variable $S$ \cite{avni2025nonreciprocal},
+The steady and time-dependent order is characterised via the synchronisation amplitude $R$, and an angular momentum like variable $S$ \cite{avni2025nonreciprocal},

 $R$ and $S$ quantify the alignment of spins and rotation of the vector ($M_A$, $M_B$), respectively.